#150 - Taking Psychic Damage From Instagram Reels

 Sorry, sorry, (that might just be my wishful thinking).

 I look around and I see more deregulation when it comes to gambling, bald encouragement that maybe this purchase will fill the hole in our soul, and the trade-off that for all this technology there are enslaved children mining nickel in the Congo because people want to get the newest model of the iPad every year even though the tech hasn't meaningfully advanced since Steve Jobs died and it doesn't feel worth it because most companies that rely on the (perceived) genius of one mans design instincts will flounder to replace him but have enough of us locked into their super approachable "ecosystem" so now we have to humiliate ourselves and purchase a wire they've named "dongle" because their only new concept was to boldly (their words) remove the headphone jack so they could squeeze an extra few hundred dollars out of people for a product that may fall out of their ears and directly down a storm drain once a year, minimum.
-Oh an no we don't sell just one airpod.
+Oh and no, they don't sell just one airpod.
 Oh and the phones keep getting bigger to the point they're literally too large for people (mostly women) to hold.
 Oh and they launched the newest version of these phones without the updated iOS software they were advertised with.
 I'm just saying, Steve Jobs would have hated all of those things.

 (And I can say that over-confidently because I got lightly obsessed with the Aaron Sorkin Steve Jobs biopic this summer and then read his daughters book.)